-Here are some modest suggestions for how to promote academic integrity:
+Below are some modest suggestions for how to promote academic integrity.
+Here is a more comprehensive list of suggestions, including ones for online assessments: AcademicIntegrityPromotionFaculty.

 - On your syllabus and before or on each significant assignment or assessment, state your expectations regarding academic honesty and dishonesty for your course along with appropriate definitions.
 Keep in mind that other faculty in other disciplines and courses may define academic dishonesty differently and that students will most likely assume a broader range of what is allowed than you might if your expectations are not clear.